2-Day Jeju K-Drama Itinerary: Tangerines Country

 The shape of the trip

 Jeju’s drama spots split cleanly: the east (Seongsan, Seopjikoji, Gimnyeong, Seongeup) carries most of When Life Gives You Tangerines, the west has Hyeopjae’s sunset beaches, and Jeju City holds the historic sites.
-Two days covers it; renting a car roughly doubles what you can fit versus buses.
+Two days covers it — but read the transport verdict below before locking anything in.

 Day 1 — East Jeju: the Tangerines loop